 This is a nightmare scenario for a corporate leader, but one that is increasingly real.
 It happens every day to businesses of all sizes, in all industries, in private and public sectors.
 It is the reason that cybersecurity threats are the top business concern for CEOs in the United States.

 Data, along with its connected systems and networked technologies, have become the lifeblood of modern business.
 They fuel the engines of businesses by creating efficiencies, connections, and profits.
 And while the value of digitized data and systems is well understood, the dependency caused by their ubiquity reveals a hidden weakness: What happens when those systems grind to a halt?

 At West Monroe, we work with executives who are highly attuned to protecting personal data because it is what customers expect and compliance requires.
 Data breaches have flooded the headlines and avoiding them has become the No. 1 concern for most.

 The truth is, focusing on data protection and security alone does not lead to a satisfactory defense—and it is frustrating executives who continue to see their cybersecurity spend rise without much return for their investment.
 Too much of the focus, we see, is on technology and tools, cost and spending, data and insurance.
-Not nearly enough of the focus is on people and processes, continuity of business operations, documenting and practicing incident response plans, and spend that drives value.
+Not nearly enough of the focus is on people, robust cyber resilience strategies, continuity of business operations, documenting and practicing incident response plans, and spend that drives value.

 In other words, it’s time to purge your preconceived notions about cybersecurity and take a fresh approach to cybersecurity that protects your business from today’s threats—and tomorrow’s.
 Resiliency is now the mandate.